EKIVANC/sample-walmart-app/README.md

 SpringBoot and Maven have been used in developing the project,

 For a clean build and installation:
 Run "mvn clean install" in the pom.xml file directory .
-It will also runs the UnitTests.
+It will also run the UnitTests.

 In order to RUN the project:
 Run "mvn spring-boot:run" in the pom.xml file directory.

-The application will serve in the following address: http://localhost:8080/
+The application will serve with the following address: http://localhost:8080/

 Please be sure your port (8080) is available before running the application.